 Based on its role in calcium metabolism, the main safety concern with excessive vitamin D levels is hypercalcaemia.
-Hypercalcaemia can lead to nausea, vomiting, muscle weakness, neuropsychiatric disturbances, pain, loss of appetite, dehydration, polyuria, excessive thirst, kidney stones and, in extreme cases, renal failure, calcification of soft tissues, cardiac arrhythmias and even death.6 risk of any or non-hypercalcaemic adverse events (AEs).208 The authors also reported that although gastrointestinal and skin AEs have been reported, these were not more common in the vitamin D as compared with the control groups.
-More participants withdrew from studies, which may indicate AEs, where calcium was taken by both the vitamin D and the control groups, but not in studies without calcium.
-The authors concluded that "vitaminD, by itself, does not increase the risk of non-calcemic adverse effects".
-The authors carried out various subgroup analyses, and found no increase in AEs regardless of whether vitamin D was given with or without calcium, length of supplementation, baseline vitamin D levels or whether vitamin D_a or D_a were used, a subgroup analysis by dose of vitamin D was not reported.208
+Hypercalcaemia can lead to nausea, vomiting, muscle weakness, neuropsychiatric disturbances, pain, loss of appetite, dehydration, polyuria, excessive thirst, kidney stones and, in extreme cases, renal failure, calcification of soft tissues, cardiac arrhythmias and even death.6 participants withdrew from studies, which may indicate AEs, where calcium was taken by both the vitamin D and the control groups, but not in studies without calcium.
+The authors concluded that "vitamin D, by itself, does not increase the risk of non-calcemic adverse effects".
+The authors carried out various subgroup analyses, and found no increase in AEs regardless of whether vitamin D was given with or without calcium, length of supplementation, baseline vitamin D levels or whether vitamin D2 or D3 were used, a subgroup analysis by dose of vitamin D was not reported.208

-Vitamin D has been used at a wide range of dosages, and up to 10 000 IU per day is considered to be safe^{1.6} but the NIH sets the upper tolerable intake for children aged 9 years and older and adults as 4000 IU per day.6
+Vitamin D has been used at a wide range of dosages, and up to 10 000 IU per day is considered to be safe^{1,6} but the NIH sets the upper tolerable intake for children aged 9 years and older and adults as 4000 IU per day.6